 - IT Department or abstractor follows easy steps to upload the file on a pre-determined basis

 Will cases I enter into other GWTG modules auto-populate overlapping fields in this registry?

 At this time, cross module data population is not available in the COVID-19 CVD Registry.
 As we work to build out registry features and functions, we will explore cross module population and add it to the roadmap based on site feedback.

 Yes, we ask that hospitals begin entry with their first COVID patient and abstract forward from there.

 Critically ill patients with COVID-19 may experience long hospitalizations which can affect interpretation of reported outcomes.
 What does this mean for a contributing site?

 It is important that sites capture all COVID-19 discharges, even for patients with long lengths of stay.
 Sites should begin abstraction with basic information and admission date prior to patient discharge and complete the remainder of the information throughout the hospitalization and/or at the time of discharge.
-The registry platform will generate reports for contributing hospitals based on admission date, not discharge date.
-Therefore, we can report outcomes including a qualifier for how many patients are not yet discharged.
-This approach will better inform performance metrics.
+The registry platform generates reports for contributing hospitals based on discharge date, not admission date.

 Accessing the Registry Data for Research